 The unencrypted fields that facilitate presence monitoring of a non-AP MLD are:

-Traffic indication map (TIM), that allows determining the AIDs of associated non-AP MLDs.

 AID of associated non-AP MLDs.

-Address 1 (on the downlink) and Address 2 (on the uplink) that contains the MAC address of the Affiliated STA of the non-AP MLD on the link on which the frame is transmitted. <To accommodate BPE, the paragraph can be generalized to cover BSSID as well>
+Address 1 (on the downlink) and Address 2 (on the uplink) that contains the MAC address of the affiliated STA of the non-AP MLD on the link on which the frame is transmitted. <To accommodate BPE, the paragraph can be generalized to cover BSSID as well>

 Sequence Number (SN).